Takadenoshi/sse-presentation/presentation/source.md

 ## Proxies can kill

-Some proxies dislike idle connections & will kill them quickly
+Some proxies dislike idle connections & will kill them quickly.
+Fix(es):

-Two approaches to fix this:

 <hr />

 ## 1/ Comment (not client-aware)

-You can emit a comment (any line starting with a colon `:`)
+You can emit a comment

 ```
-< :bump
+< :)
 ```

 Good enough to keep connection alive.